PROJECT: HERITAGE TRAIL

-This could become the fate of the communities around Choquequirao – Machu Picchu’s sister city – unless Juan Covarrubias Ccaihuari succeeds in protecting the communities from foreign interests.
+This could become the fate of the communities around Choquequirao – Machu Picchu’s sister city – unless Juan Covarrubias Ccaihuari succeeds in protecting the communities from outside interests.
 Juan is a Peruvian Quechua who’s great, great grandfather settled on, and was granted ownership of, the land around and including Choquequirao.
 Over the years, small villages emerged as Juan’s relatives settled and farmed this portion of the Andes.
 As he was growing up, he and his cousins even played soccer on the central plaza at Choquequirao, and they loved exploring the unexcavated ruins among the overgrown vegetation.
 In 1996, however, the Peruvian government repossessed the ruins to develop and protect them.

 The ruins can only be reached by a rigorous trek through the steep Andes so tourism has been very limited, and this has served to protect the communities around Choquequirao from exploitation.
 But Lonely Planet’s “Best in Travel 2017” named Choquequirao as the #1 destination for 2017 in the “Top Regions” category.
-Large foreign firms are suddenly interested in securing market share and are trying to convince locals to sell their land.
+Outsiders are suddenly interested in getting a foothold in the area and are trying to convince locals to sell their land.

 To combat this, Juan has started his own tour company, Apurimac Adventures, which is the only tour company run by, and employing, the locals around Choquequirao.
 The guides, cooks, and muleteers are all local residents.
 He rents mules and horses from the locals, camps on their land to give them rental income, buys food grown in the villages along the trail, and is working on other ways to ensure the tourist dollars are widely distributed to the indigenous families.
 He is also coaching the families about the dangers of selling their land and is encouraging them instead to develop ways to benefit from the growing tourism.

 Want a fun way to support these communities?
 Go on a trek with Apurimac Adventures!